Uses for Restoration

 - Reduce tourism pressure: Some resorts have constructed structures that are used by divers for recreation as well as to train divers in safe buoyancy practices.
 These areas, if attractive to tourists, can help reduce pressure on natural coral reefs that are recovering or under stress.

-- Boost fisheries: Structures are known to attract fish and have been used around the world to promote recreational and commercial fisheries.
+- Boost fisheries: Added substrate structures are known to attract fish and have been used around the world to promote recreational and commercial fisheries.

 - Enhance coastal defense: Structures that enhance reef height and rugosity can increase the ability of coral reefs to buffer wave energy and protect coastlines from storms and erosion.
 Those benefits are relevant to people that are more vulnerable to flooding and erosion.
 They are also relevant to the natural ecosystem as they protect leeward reefs from the damaging effects of storms (the greatest source of loss on the GBR). ref By reducing wave energy, structures increase the likelihood of success of other coral reef and mangrove restoration projects (i.e., mangrove restoration projects often fail because wave energy is too high).